MicrosoftDocs/powerapps-docs/articles/functions/function-param.md

 # Launch and Param functions in PowerApps #

-Launches a web address or app with parameters.
+Launches a webpage or an app with parameters.

 ## Description ##

-The **Launch** function launches a web address or app.
-Optionally, it can pass parameters to the app.
+The **Launch** function launches a webpage or an app.
+Optionally, this function can pass parameters to the app.

 The **Param** function retrieves a parameter passed to the app when it was launched.
-If the named parameter was not passed, **Param** returns *blank*.
+If the named parameter wasn't passed, **Param** returns *blank*.

 ## Syntax ##

 **Launch**( *Address* [, *ParameterName1*, *ParameterValue1*, ... ] )

 - *Address* - Required.
-A web address or App ID to launch.
+The address of a webpage or the ID of an app to launch.

 - *ParameterName(s)* - Optional.
 Parameter name.

 - *ParameterValue(s)* - Optional.
-Corresponding parameter values to pass to the app or web site.
+Corresponding parameter values to pass to the app or the webpage.

 **Param**( *ParameterName* )